jacobbuck/react-render-markup/readme.md

 - `options` optional object of the following options:
   - `replace` optional object of elements to replace.
     Keys are tag names to replace and values are the type to replace with (either tag name string or a [React component](https://reactjs.org/docs/components-and-props.html) type.)
+  - `whitelist` optional array of tag names to allow rendering.
+    :warning: Setting this option will strip all other elements from output.

 ### Return value